 Colorful Candy Diffusion Science Activity

-Candy is everywhere and inexpensive.
+Candy is inexpensive and everywhere.
 It is fun to create colorful mixtures with different candies.
-This activity is very easy and can create beautiful results.
-A perfect activity for Pre-school on up.
+This activity is very easy and can produce beautiful results.
+It is perfect for Preschoolers and up.
 Try it for the holidays using themed candy.

 Materials

-Different Candy: Candy Canes, Gobstoppers, Sprees, Nerds, Smarties,
+Different Types of Candy: Candy Canes, Gobstoppers, Sprees, Nerds, Smarties,

 Directions